top of page

 Mind Over Miles

 The 5K may seem like a small number on paper, but for many of our runners, it was a mountain.
-Some were returning after time away.
-Others were pushing past anxiety, self-doubt, or simply the weight of everyday life.
+Some were returning after a break.
+Others were pushing past anxiety, self-doubt, or the weight of life’s challenges.
 But with the community beside them, something shifted.
 Each footstrike became a release.
-Each cheer on the sidelines, a reminder that they weren’t running alone.
+Each cheer on the sidelines served as a reminder that they weren’t running alone.

-PBs were broken.
-Spirits were lifted.
-But most importantly, minds were cleared, even if just for 30 minutes.
+Personal bests were broken.
+Spirits soared.
+Most importantly, minds were cleared, even if just for 30 minutes.

 Smiling man with a race bib and medal, dressed in black, holds a towel in a sunny outdoor setting.
 People in colorful clothing in background.